dekuNukem/ATX4VC/README.md

 By default it will run at full speed.

-PWM speed adjustment and temperature probe is supported on optional MCU board.
+PWM speed adjustment and temperature probe is supported on optional [MCU daughterboard](#mcu-daughterboard).

 ### USB-C Power Output